Promoting Equality: Statement of Intent

 We aim to:

-Provide a secure and accessible environment in which all children can flourish and in which all contributions are considered and valued.
+- Provide a secure, safe and accessible environment in which all children can flourish and in which all contributions are considered and valued.

 Caedmon Primary School prides itself in being very inclusive and will endeavour to support every child, regardless of their level of need.
 All pupils follow the National Curriculum at a level and a pace deemed appropriate to their abilities.
 At times and when deemed appropriate, modifications to the curriculum may be implemented.